Skip to main content

 Congress finds the following:

-1. Marriage is a legal contract requiring informed consent and capacity, which minors under 18 are legally presumed not to possess.
+• Marriage is a legal contract requiring informed consent and legal capacity, which minors under the age of 18 are legally presumed not to possess.

-2. Despite this, many states allow individuals under 18 to marry under exceptions such as parental consent, judicial approval, or pregnancy, leading to forced or coerced marriages.
+• Despite this presumption, many states permit individuals under 18 to marry under exceptions including parental consent, judicial approval, or pregnancy, resulting in forced or coerced marriages that cause serious and lasting harm.

-3. These exceptions disproportionately affect girls and result in long-term harm including poverty, domestic violence, interrupted education, and lack of legal autonomy.
+• These exceptions disproportionately affect girls and produce long term consequences including poverty, domestic violence, interrupted education, and the complete loss of legal autonomy.

-4. Married minors are often denied access to divorce, domestic violence protections, or shelter services—rights and remedies afforded to adult spouses—constituting a violation of the Fourteenth Amendment’s Equal Protection and Due Process Clauses.
+• Married minors are routinely denied access to divorce, domestic violence protections, and shelter services rights and remedies available to every adult spouse constituting a violation of the Equal Protection and Due Process Clauses of the Fourteenth Amendment.

-5. A uniform national standard prohibiting child marriage is necessary to protect minors and enforce constitutional rights.
+• A uniform national standard prohibiting child marriage is necessary to protect minors and enforce their constitutional rights.

-No individual may enter into a valid marriage in any state, territory, or possession of the United States, or under tribal jurisdiction recognized by federal law, unless that individual is at least 18 years of age at the time the marriage is solemnized.
+(a) Prohibition.
+No individual may enter into a valid marriage in any state, territory, or possession of the United States, or under any tribal jurisdiction recognized by federal law, unless that individual is at least 18 years of age at the time the marriage is solemnized.

-Notwithstanding any other provision of law, no exception shall be granted to subsection (a) on the basis of—
+(b) No Exceptions.
+Notwithstanding any other provision of law, no exception shall be granted to subsection (a) on the basis of:

 • (1) parental or guardian consent;